Matthimatiker/MolComponents/README.md

 The component uses the parameter documentation to determine the expected data type.
 Validation is performed automatically.
 On success the value is casted to the expected type and passed to the action as argument.

-Please refer to the class documentation for details.

 ### Simplified url generation ###